Belcastel, France: A Beautiful French Town to Visit

 Where to Stay in Belcastel, France

 If you would like to stay in the village, I would recommend staying at the castle.
 They have a lovely suite!
 But there are a couple of other Belcastel hotels and places to stay, and you can check them all out here.

 We use Villefranche de Roeurgue as a base, and it is a short drive from there.
 We are renovating a house that will hopefully be available soon as a holiday rental.
 Fingers crossed, as it’s a sloooow process.

 How to Get There

-I really recommend that you have a rental car.
+I really recommend that you have a car.
 That way you can explore the region and get to Belcastel easily.
 You can park in 5 different paid-parking lots in the village if you have a car.

 It is possible to take a taxi from Rodez, but I don’t recommend it.